ramizebian/Iot/README.md

 _Mobile application_
 * 	Can login with Facebook to get into the program.
 * 	Can invite Facebook users to access one of your smart devices.
-* 	Can revoke access to any user from the smart device you own.
+* 	Can revoke access from any user from the smart device you own.
 * 	Can see history logs.
 * 	Can schedule an invite (By days or Hours)